guoshengkang/NAFM/README.md

 Number of API tags | 473
 Average length of Mashup description | 27.63
 Average length of API description | 68.98
+Number of Mashups with included APIs | 5341
-Sparsity of Mashup-API matrix | 99.84%
+Sparsity of Mashup-API matrix | 99.81%

 Run programme [dataset_characteristics.py](dataset_characteristics.py) to generate the above statistical data.